Dynamic NOMA-Based Computation Offloading in Vehicular Platoons: Related Contributions

 \section{Related Contributions}

-NOMA-based computation offloading has been shown to enhance the performance of MEC and FC systems \cite{Pan2019,Wang2018,Ding2018,Wu2019,Pei2020,Liu2019,Ning2019_1,Ning2019_2,Wei2018,Wang2020,Qian2020}.
+NOMA-based computation offloading has been shown to enhance the performance of MEC and FC systems \cite{Pan2019,Wang2018,Ding2018,Wu2019,Pei2020,Liu2019,Nouri2019,Wei2018,Wang2020,Qian2020}.
 The existing studies can be divided into two categories according to whether static or dynamic NOMA-based computation offloading is considered in the problem formulation.

-\emph{For static NOMA-based computation offloading}, diverse optimization metrics have been investigated.
+\emph{For static NOMA-based computation offloading}, diverse optimization metrics have been investigated without considering dynamic task arrivals and channel variations.
 To minimize the energy consumption, the authors of \cite{Pan2019} considered a scenario where both the task offloading and result retrieval relied on NOMA.
 Moreover, the authors of \cite{Wang2018} studied NOMA-based computation offloading among mobile devices, where beamforming was introduced for reducing the interference among different NOMA pairs.
 To minimize the time delay, Ding \emph{et al.} \cite{Ding2018} investigated three multiple access schemes -- OMA, pure NOMA, and hybrid NOMA -- for MEC offloading in a two-users scenario.
 Furthermore, the authors of \cite{Wu2019} extended the NOMA-based computation offloading philosophy to a general multi-users scenario, where both task offloading and result retrieval relied on NOMA.
 Pei \emph{et al.} \cite{Pei2020} studied secure NOMA-based computation offloading in the presence of eavesdroppers.
 To maximize the total transmission rate, the authors of \cite{Liu2019} investigated the scenario where a host device offloaded its latency-constrained computation task to the surrounding cooperative devices by combining both non-orthogonal downlink and uplink transmissions.
-The authors of \cite{Ning2019_1} and \cite{Ning2019_2} applied NOMA-based computation offloading in vehicular networks, where both the macrocells BSs and RSUs may act as the computing nodes.
 However, these static NOMA-based computation offloading schemes are not suitable for the platoons considered in the face of dynamic task arrival.

 \emph{For dynamic NOMA-based computation offloading}, both the channel fluctuations and dynamic task arrivals are considered.
 The authors of \cite{Nouri2019} and \cite{Wei2018} investigated in the multi-user NOMA uplink computation offloading and multi-server aided downlink NOMA computation offloading, respectively.
 The classic Lyapunov optimization method was used for converting the long-term utility optimization problem into an online optimization problem in both these studies.
 As a further advance, the authors of \cite{Wang2020} considered both the long-term and short-term system behavior, where machine learning based prediction and Lyapunov optimization were adopted, respectively.
 Qian \emph{et al.} \cite{Qian2020} investigated a multi-task multi-access MEC system, where deep reinforcement learning was used for finding near-optimal offloading solutions for time-varying channel realizations.
 However, these treatises have assumed perfect channel state information (CSI), which is impractical especially in vehicular scenarios, since the movement of wireless terminals will impact the CSI acquisition accuracy.